1. Ant Farm

 iStock

-Yes, some people actually keep turkeys as pets, and no, it’s not always a good idea.
+Yes, some people actually keep turkeys (mostly for breeding, sometimes as pets), and no, it’s not always a good idea.
 Turkeys are so clueless they’ve been rumored to drown in the rain by staring up at the sky (though that’s largely a myth).
 Their social awkwardness is rivaled only by their tendency to panic at their own reflection.
 But hey, they make up for it with their oddly endearing gobbles.

 iStock